theaungmyatmoe/wuttyi-lang/docs/docs/scope.md

 ## Access Variable from Global Scope

-Every `built-in` function and variables are scoped globally.
+Every `built-in` function and variable is scoped globally.

 ## Example